cyliustack/sofa/README.md

 `sofa record "python3.6 pytorch_dnn_example.py -a resnet50 /mnt/dataset/imagenet/mini-imagenet/raw-data --epochs=1 --batch-size=64"`
 ![Alt text](./figures/pytorch_resnet50.png)

 `sofa record "./scout dt-bench ps:resnet50 --hosts='192.168.0.100,192.168.0.101'"`
 ![Alt text](./figures/sofa_network.png)

 `sofa record "~/cuda_samples/1_Utilities/bandwidthTest/bandwidthTest"`
 ![Alt text](./figures/bandwidth.png)

 `sofa record "./scout t-bench resnet50_real"`
 ![Alt text](./figures/realdata.png)

+# Development and Contributions
+We strongly encourage and appreciate any contributions to SOFA to make our performance engineering work more comfortable.
+But to maintain the quality of the codes, we need to regulate cooperations as the following:
+1. Please run `test/test.py` before sending pull request.
+If you would like to test SOFA on some platforms, you could run `./test/test.py --dockerfiles Dockerfile.ubuntu.1604,Dockerfile.ubuntu.1804` where all dockerfiles must be placed inside directory of test.